fredfeng/CS292C/projects/proj1/README.md

 ```bash
 make zip
 ```
-which will create a zip file called `submission.zip` containing `lib/{desugar, verify, smt}.ml`, and the `benchmarks` directory.
+which will create a zip file called `submission.zip` containing `lib/{desugar, verify, smt}.ml`.
 Upload this zip file to Gradescope.